-Other agents of globalization may well contribute to economic instability.
-For example, it is no secret that foreign aid agencies often play favorites, supporting natural resource-rich regions or politically attractive clans from their own foreign policy points of view, thus exacerbating both horizontal and vertical inequalities and causing political as well as economic instability.
-NGOs, which are increasingly numerous in quantity and influential in terms of resources, but weak in terms of cohesion and accountability, are often found competing with each other and jockeying for favor among various ethnic groups, thus making a contribution to an increase in volatility.
+- Remittances from abroad may be aggravating horizontal and vertical inequality, as certain ethnic communities are more able to adapt and migrate abroad; and - b) Unequal development of private capital markets, which is also likely to have a differential impact on different ethnic groups. - c) Moreover, it is no secret that foreign aid agencies often play favorites, supporting natural resource-rich regions or politically attractive clans from their own foreign policy points of view, thus exacerbating both horizontal and vertical inequalities and causing political as well as economic instability.
+More generally, multilateral financial institutions and bilateral aid agencies have not been sufficiently aware of or sensitive to the impact of the policies they advocate and the projects they implement on the provision of public goods to different communities, causing horizontal inequalities.

+Aid-funded projects are likely to induce rent-seeking, favor the affluent, weaken the social fabric, and represent instability creating exogenous shocks. - d) NGOs, which are increasingly numerous in quantity and influential in terms of resources, but weak in terms of cohesion and accountability, are also often found to be competing with each other and jockeying for favor among various ethnic groups, thus making a contribution to an increase in volatility.